 We should consider and understand how specific contexts and relationships, including with adults and institutions, shape the possibilities for gender.
 As an example, Archer's (2001) research with Muslim teenage boys in the UK emphasises how their gendered 'performances' varied according to the interviewer: for instance, sometimes being more resistant to and less loquacious with her as a white woman, and sometimes exerting their Muslim masculinity more strongly with her British Pakistani woman co-researcher.
 Pascoe (2011) notes similar processes in her work, with group and individual interviews with boys generating very different conversations.
-All this troubles the idea of masculinity as inherent, fixed or singular.
-Research itself can perpetuate particular ideas of masculinity: for instance, by 'finding' behaviours that align with gendered norms and expectations when the researchers have not, in fact, looked for behaviours out of sync with these norms.
+All this troubles the idea of masculinity: for instance, by 'finding' behaviours that align with gendered norms and expectations when the researchers have not, in fact, looked for behaviours out of sync with these norms.